 Best for: couples who want luxury experiences without luxury prices.

-A 10-day Bali honeymoon typically costs $4,800 to $9,800 including flights, according to The Island Houses.
+A 10-day Bali honeymoon typically costs $4,800 to $9,800 including flights, as The Island Houses breaks down in detail.
 Private pool villas run $200 to $450 per night, and a couple’s massage costs $40 to $120.
 Daily food for two averages $60 to $90, with local warungs serving meals under $10.

 Skip the July-August crowds.
 January through March offers better deals and surprising seclusion, contrary to what most people assume about off-season weather.